wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/JoomlaDemos.md

+I HOPE THIS IS CLEAR, IF YOU WANT TO INSTALL THESE APPLICATIONS YOU NEED THE EXACT SAME STACKCRIPT CONFIGURATION AS FOR THE DEFAULT DEMO
+BUT WITH THESE SPECIFIC ALTERATIONS FOR EACH APPLICATION TYPE/STYLE

 ### Demo 1 (Sample Joomla Application)

 This is just a sample joomla install with some sample data installed

-1. Assuming that you have your valid credentials in your credentials file on your laptop (if you don't know what this is, go to the beginning of this document and start there) follow the steps in "POPULATE YOUR STACKSCRIPT" above.
-2. Once the steps in POPULATE YOUR STACKCRIPT have been followed fully, make the following additional changes to the advanced settings of your Stackscript.
-3. Once the application is installed, the username is "webmaster" and the password is "mnbcxz098321QQQZZZ".
+1. Once the application is installed, the username is "webmaster" and the password is "mnbcxz098321QQQZZZ".

 >      set "The Display name for your website e.g. My Demo Website" to "My Joomla Demo"
 >      set "BASELINE DB REPOSITORY" to "joomlademo-db-baseline"